raduicaiulian/eBookReADER/README.md

 ﻿# eBookReADER
- Is an app that read tor b electronic books, the formats accepted are:
+ Is an app that read your electronic books, the formats accepted are:

       - pdf
       - docx